bencebalogh/avro-schema-registry/README.md

 The module exports one function only, which expects a `url` parameter, which is a Confluent Schema Registry endpoint.
 The function returns an object with two methods.

-Both methods return a Promise.
+Every method returns a Promise.

-Both methods use an internal cache to store already retrieved schemas and if the same schema id is requested again it won't perform another network call to retrieve the schema.
+Every method uses an internal cache to store already retrieved schemas and if the same id or schema is used again it won't perform another network call.

 ## decode
 Parameters: